VladAleshin/-kaggle-competitions/README.md

 The goal of the competition is to learn how to define fraud transactions.
 Mertic ROC AUC, model lightGBM

-5. ASHRAE - Great Energy Predictor III (https://www.kaggle.com/c/ashrae-energy-prediction)
+5. EDA ASHRAE - Great Energy Predictor III (https://www.kaggle.com/c/ashrae-energy-prediction)

 The goal of the competition is to predict building energy usage in the following areas: chilled water, electric, hot water, and steam meters.
+Evaluation metric - RMSLE.